apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Message deduplication

+Message **duplication** occurs when a message is processed by Pulsar more than once.
+Message **deduplication** is an optional Pulsar feature that prevents unnecessary message duplication by processing each message only once, *even if the message is received more than once*.

-The following diagram illustrates what happens when message deduplication is enabled vs. disabled:
+The following diagram illustrates what happens when message deduplication is disabled vs. enabled:

 {% img /img/message-deduplication.png 75 %}

+Message deduplication is disabled in the scenario shown at the top.
+Here, a producer publishes message 1 on a topic; the message reaches a Pulsar {% popover broker %} and is [persisted](#persistent-storage) to BookKeeper.
+The producer then sends message 1 again (in this case due to some retry logic), and the message is received by the broker and stored in BookKeeper again, which means that duplication has occurred.

+In the second scenario at the bottom, the producer publishes message 1, which is received by the broker and persisted, as in the first scenario.
+When the producer attempts to publish the message again, however, the broker knows that it has already seen message 1 and thus does not persist the message.

+### Producer idempotency

-The other available approach is to ensure that each message is only produced on a topic once.
+The other available approach to message deduplication is to ensure that each message is *only produced once*.
 This approach is typically called **producer idempotency**.
 The drawback of this approach is that it defers the work of message deduplication to the application.
 In Pulsar, this is handled at the {% popover broker %} level, which means that you don't need to modify your Pulsar client code.
-You just need to pull a simply administrative lever.
+Instead, you only need to pull a simple administrative lever.

 ### Message deduplication and effectively-once semantics